 Assignments for the first week:

-1. Begin you readings as outline in the course syllabus.
+1. Begin your readings as outline in the course syllabus.

 You should be reading Webb chapter 2.
-I will post a discussion board with some question for you to reflect upon in your posting.
-Posts need to be completed by Saturday, May 26th at 11:59 pm.
+I will post a discussion board with some questions for you to reflect upon in your posting.
+Posts need to be completed by Saturday, May 21st at 11:59 pm.

 You should be all caught up on your readings.
-Two discussion question will be posted this week which need to be answered by this Saturday, February 18th at 11:59 pm.
+Two discussion questions will be posted this week which need to be answered by this Saturday, Jun 11th at 11:59 pm.
 Please include at least two paragraphs in your answer to each question.

 From this point forward, weekly discussion assignments on assigned readings should be expected.

-Also, your first analysis paper is due Monday, June 18th at 11:59 PM.
+Also, your first analysis paper for online-only students is due Monday, June 16th at 11:59 PM.
+(This takes the place on in-class notes)

 Continue you readings on Barton Stone.